t-padma/t-padma-old.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-Here you can find my notes for the topics I learned during reading projects in the past few years (mainly statistics).
-Please beware of typos!
+Here you can find my notes for the topics I learned during reading projects in the past few years.